sveltia/sveltia-cms/README.md

   - The rich text editor is built with [Lexical](https://github.com/facebook/lexical) instead of [Slate](https://github.com/ianstormtaylor/slate), which solves various problems found in Netlify/Decap CMS, including fatal application crashes[^53][^70][^71][^72][^73].
   - You can set the default editor mode by changing the order of the `modes` option[^58].
 If you want to use the plain text editor by default, add `modes: [raw, rich_text]` to the field configuration.
 - Object
+  - Sveltia CMS offers two ways to have conditional fields in a collection[^30]:
-  - Supports [variable types](https://decapcms.org/docs/variable-type-widgets/) just like the List widget.
-This allows you to have dependent fields in a collection[^30].
+    - You can use [variable types](https://decapcms.org/docs/variable-type-widgets/) (the `types` option) with the Object widget just like the List widget.
-  - An optional Object field can be manually added or removed.
+    - An optional Object field (`required: false`) can be manually added or removed with a checkbox.
 If unadded or removed, the required subfields won’t trigger validation errors[^16].
 - Relation
   - Field options are displayed with no additional API requests[^14].
 The confusing `options_length` option, which defaults to 20, is therefore ignored[^76].
   - The redundant `search_fields` option is not required in Sveltia CMS, as it defaults to `display_fields` (and `value_field`).